A variety of skills are needed for every job, there’s no doubt about that.

 Challenges of Technical Skills Training

-You’ve heard of Agile, right?
-That also means things could change as fast as you can update training.
-Sometimes it seems nearly impossible to keep up with those changes.
-If you’re dealing with instructor-led training then those issues could be amplified since you also have to keep each training up to speed.
-That’s part of the reason we don’t deal with instructor-led technical training.
+If you’re dealing with instructor-led training, those issues could be amplified since you must keep trainers up to speed.
+That’s one of the myriad reasons we don’t deal with instructor-led technical training.

 Technical skills often require a deep understanding of the subject matter.
 It also requires constant revisions and revisiting training.
-There are a lot of variables in creating technical training that simply doesn’t exist with soft skills.
+There are a lot of variables in creating corporate technical training that doesn’t exist with soft skills.

-Instead soft skills have those variables baked into the actual skills that need to be taught.
+Instead, soft skills have those variables baked into the actual skills that need to be taught.

 The Benefits of Soft Skills Training